dlsimpao/ScrapingforBooks---R/README.md

 - rselenium

 # For quick use
 Run all the code.
 Then simply use the `GetBookInfo` function at the bottom of the Rmd file.
 Input author = '(author)' and how many pages you want to scrape after the initial page.
+Then, you will see a file labeled "(author)\_related\_books.csv" in the same file location as your Rmd file.

 # [Rvest](https://cran.r-project.org/web/packages/rvest/rvest.pdf)
 Rvest allows you to query through an html document to retrieve the information you need.